 by Simon Batchelor.

-Simon Batchelor is an independent consultant working with a number of organisations to support sustainable initiatives.
-His address is: 152 Cumberland Road, Reading, RG1 3JY, UK.
+Simon Batchelor is a consultant working with several organisations to support sustainable initiatives.
+His address is 152 Cumberland Road, Reading, RG1 3JY, UK.
+E-mail: [email protected]